strapi/strapi-docs/files/introduction.md

 $ npm install strapi -g
 ```

-First, you need to link your machine to your Strapi account:
+First, you need to link your machine to your Strapi account to get access to all features offered by the Strapi ecosystem.
+This is optional, you don’t have to subscribe to use Strapi framework.

+To create an account, [click here](http://dashboard.strapi.io).
+This dashboard is dedicated to developers for build applications without write a single line of code.

 ```bash
 $ strapi login